eeowaa/awscli-manpages/README.md

 ## Installing man pages

 Most of the time, you will not want to regenerate man pages, as it takes a long time (and can be prone to errors).
-Simply install the contents of the `man` directory into your system like you would any other collection of man pages.
+Simply install the contents of the [`man/`](man) directory into your system like you would any other collection of man pages.
 Be sure to update the `whatis` database to be able to search for the man pages via `apropos` and friends.

 ## Generating man pages